mahavedalla/mahavedalla/docs/questions/puggala/was-this-assaji-the-same-as-the-one-belonging-to-the-bhikkhu-pancavaggiya-the-group-of-five-monks-who-received-the-buddha's-first-discourse.md

-# Was this Assaji the same as the one belonging to the bhikkhū pañcavaggiya (the group of five monks who received the Buddha's first discourse)?
+Question: Was this Assaji the same as the one belonging to the bhikkhū pañcavaggiya (the group of five monks who received the Buddha's first discourse)?
 Answer in Brief: -
  Category: Puggala
 Sutta References: SN 22.88